QuIIL/CAMP/README.md

 ```

-### Testing
+### Step 2: Testing
+The code for training is mainly based on the file `test.py`.
+The arguments are important for the training setting includes `dataset` (dataset to test), `model_pth` (path of a test model), and `out_dir` to save the testing results.
+Please refer to the file `test.py` for the default arguments of other arguments.

-Sample command for testing with colon-1 (please check the default arguments)
+Sample command for testing with colon-1.
 ```
 python test.py \
     --dataset colon-1